studybreak/jade-browser/README.md

 # Jade Browser

-  Middleware for express/connect to expose jade templates to the web browser.
+  Middleware for express/connect and/or static file generator to expose jade templates to the web browser.
 	It provides a few additional features like express-like render function with partial handling.

 ```javascript
 var express = require('express')